okta/okta-auth-js/README.md

 #### Usage with Typescript < 3.6

 Typescript versions prior to 3.6 have no type definitions for WebAuthn.
-Support for WebAuthn in IDX API was introduced in `OktaAuth 6.1.0`.
+Support for WebAuthn in IDX API was introduced in `@okta/okta-auth-js@6.1.0`.
 To solve this issue please install package `@types/webappsec-credential-management` version `^0.5.1`.

 ### Strategies for Obtaining Tokens

 #### Authorization Code flow for web and native client types

 Web and native clients can obtain tokens using the `authorization_code` flow which uses a client secret stored in a secure location.
-SPA applications should use the `PKCE` flow which does not use a client secret.
-To use the `authorization_code` flow, set `responseType` to `"code"` and `pkce` to `false`:
+(SPA applications should use the `PKCE` flow which does not use a client secret) To use the `authorization_code` flow, set `responseType` to `"code"` and `pkce` to `false`:

 ```javascript
 var config = {